How to prevent Data Leakage

 Endpoint Data Loss Prevention:

 Endpoint DLP solutions work to secure the companies endpoints, servers and devices.
-Endpoint DLP is particularly important for organisations that employ a flexible working policy as the solutions are not reliant on the company network, so continues to secure sensitive data for employees working remotely or on the move – essential in today’s remote workforce!
+Endpoint DLP is particularly important for organisations that employ a flexible working policy as the solutions are not reliant on the company network, so continues to secure sensitive data for employees working remotely or on the move – essential in today’s remote, modern workforce!
 Endpoint DLP products additionally provide visibility over where data is stored on company endpoints, allowing administrators to ensure that only authorised users have access to sensitive data, and therefore preventing accidental data leakage from the inside.

 Cloud Data Loss Prevention: